-Hunte’s Gardens in Barbados, was created by the horticulturalist Anthony Hunte, whose ancestors arrived on the island in the 1600s in service.
+These fabulous gardens in Barbados, have been created by the horticulturalist Anthony Hunte, whose ancestors arrived on the island in the 1600s in service.
 Anthony spent two years turning the large natural sink hole into the beautiful garden we see today, and he opened it to the public back in 1997.

-As gardens in Barbados go, this one really is a spectacle.
 Make sure you take your camera.
 Birds and butterflies love this garden and there are plenty of photo opportunities.
 Plants cascade down the sides of the gulley where you’ll find coral stone walls creating pathways to wander along, in what feels like a rain forest.
-You may find a shrine or somewhere to simply take a seat and rest awhile, looking down into the vast bowl.
+You can find places to take a seat and rest awhile, looking down into the vast bowl.
 You can meander through the garden, finding your way along pathways, never quite knowing what delights you’ll discover.
 The garden is mainly shady, so the temperature is ambient.
 There are some lovely statues and garden ornaments that surprise and enchant with their placement.
 Most times you will hear the strains of classical music being played through carefully placed speakers, which all adds to the air of enchantment.
 Young and old alike are sure to be delighted with a visit to Hunte’s Gardens; it’s a horticulturist’s dream.
 There’s a great variety of tropical, lush plants; palms, succulents, lilies and orchids and much more.
-In addition is the opportunity to quiz the master (Anthony) about their origins and cultivation – just in case you fancy trying to grow your own specimens back home – hot houses are most likely required though, the gardens in Barbados are probably quite a bit warmer than the ones most people leave behind when they come on holiday!
+In addition is the opportunity to quiz the master (Anthony) about their origins and cultivation – just in case you fancy trying to grow your own specimens back home – hot houses are most likely required, the gardens in Barbados are probably quite a bit warmer than the ones most people leave behind when they come on holiday!

 Hunte’s Garden and Nursery